Grasshopper sparrow: Breeding

-Only 30-50% of nests successfully raise at least one or more nestlings that fledge the nest.
+Only 30–50% of nests successfully raise at least one or more nestlings that fledge the nest.
 The majority of grasshopper sparrow nests fail as the result of predation.
 Snakes, small mammals such as rats, larger mammals such as skunks, armadillos, hogs, and opossums, and even ants have been observed eating eggs and nestlings.
 Other causes of nest failure include flooding of the nest cup due to rainfall, trampling by livestock or humans, and abandonment by the parents.

+In Florida, grasshopper sparrows may be eaten by some growth stage of invasive snakes such as Burmese pythons, Reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 Vocalizations

 Primary song

-The grasshopper sparrow's "primary" or "buzz" song has one to four introductory notes followed by a long high pitched trill, 'tup zeeee' or 'tip tup zeee', and because of its similarity to a grasshopper sound, accounts for the name of the bird.
+The grasshopper sparrow's "primary" or "buzz" song has one to four introductory notes followed by a long high pitched trill,'tup zeeee' or 'tip tup zeee', and because of its similarity to a grasshopper sound, accounts for the name of the bird.
 There are small variations in the song between individuals, populations, and subspecies.
 This song is primarily used for defense, territory, or advertising to the other males and females.
 The males will mainly use the primary song from mid-April, when they get to the breeding ground, to mid-August, when they are about to leave the breeding grounds.
 It is the principal song heard early in the season, and during each breeding cycle, and the only song that unpaired birds sing.
 Birds sing from a grass or forb stalks, poles, fence posts or fence lines, or low shrubs.